Logical Reasoning Test (Random Questions) - Logical Reasoning

 ||||||||||||||

-Your Answer: Option Correct Answer: Option D Explanation: Since the middle term 'smokers' is not distributed even once in the premises, no definite conclusion follows.
+Your Answer: Option Correct Answer: Option C Explanation: Since the middle term 'cakes' is not distributed even once in the premises, no definite conclusion follows.
+However, I and II involve only the extreme terms and form a complementary pair.
+So, either I or II follows.
 Learn more problems on : Logical Reasoning Test (Random Questions) Discuss about this problem : Discuss in Forum |

 ||||||||||||||